ChocolatineMathou/bank-tech-test/README.md

 I want to print my bank statement.

 As a user,
+So that I wouldn't pay interests
+I don't want to have an overdraft on my account.

+As a user,
 So that I can read my bank statement easily,
 I want to get the operations in reverse chronological order.
 ```